 If you’re taking CPR in a classroom, you’re essentially cramming for a test, getting tons of information, once every two years.
 The exhaustion of that much information while sitting in a stuffy classroom can be overwhelming.
 That’s part of why you’ll be sold a book to go with a classroom training course.
 But how many of us will then go and open that book later?
 And how many of us remember the content from a class we took even a few months later?
 Let alone two years?

 Why not reclaim your time, learning what you need to in a way that you’ll remember it well into the future.
-Spread out your lessons with our self-paced CPR videos, that are available even if you’ve taken a classroom course.
-We also have a weekly refresher email which contains the same lessons, one each week, so you can stay refreshed throughout the two-year certification cycle.
+Spread out your lessons with our self-paced CPR videos, which are available even if you’ve taken a classroom course.
+We also have a weekly refresher email that contains the same lessons, one each week, so you can stay refreshed throughout the two-year certification cycle.
 You can learn on your schedule.
 You can pause your course at any time, sign back in, and pick up where you left off.
 And you can re-watch any material, at any time, without interrupting the instructor and holding up the entire class.

 So, what is the price of a CPR class?

 That depends on what you need for your profession, if you’re taking the class in school, or if you’re learning because you want to know how to save a life.

 Free CPR training